Direct twisted Galois stratification: Galois formulae and first-order formulae

-\begin{remark} Let $(X,\sigma)$ be a direct presentation.
-The previously studied subassignments of $X^\sharp$ fit in the hierarchy of definable subassignments as follows. \begin{enumerate}[wide] \item The subassignement $X^\sharp$ itself corresponds to a (positive) difference quantifier-free definable subset of the algebraic variety $X_0$. \item By \ref{gal-2-fo}, a direct Galois formula on $X$ is $\equiv$-equivalent to a definable set of the form that appears upon the logic quantifier elimination~\ref{log-qe} down to $\exists_1$-formulae. \end{enumerate} \end{remark} The goal of subsequent sections is to show that existentially closed difference fields (and, asymptotically, fields with powers of Frobenius) allow quantifier elimination for Galois formulae and every first order formula is equivalent to a Galois formula over such fields.
+\begin{remark} Let $(X,\sigma)$ be an almost direct presentation.
+The previously studied subassignments of $X$ and $X^\sharp$ fit in the hierarchy of definable subassignments as follows. \begin{enumerate}[wide] \item The subassignment $X$ itself corresponds to a (positive) difference quantifier-free definable subset of the algebraic variety $X_1$. \item The subassignement $X^\sharp$ itself corresponds to an existentially definable subset of the algebraic variety $X_0$, since it is a projection of $X$ via $\pi_1$, see \ref{dirpts}. \item An almost direct Galois formula on $X$ is $\equiv$-equivalent to a definable set of the form that appears upon the logic quantifier elimination~\ref{log-qe} down to $\exists_1$-formulae.